yuribz/grades-dsc/README.md

 #### Student Request to Check Grade: Slido
 - Sometimes students will ask why they missed a lecture on the forum or via email
 - Locate their information from both the raw file and the processed file in `archive` and `processed` directories respectively
-- Remind them that 6 total grades will be dropped, and participation only worth 2%, so missing a few lectures is not affecting the grade by a lot (also applicable to late-enrolled students)
+- Remind them that 6 (or 3) total grades will be dropped, and participation only worth 2%, so missing a few lectures is not affecting the grade by a lot (also applicable to late-enrolled students)
-- From Marina:
+- From the instructor:
   > These grades end up not affecting anyone after the final grade is posted if students miss a few lectures.
 Students could request checking final grade after the quarter ends, but none find participation grade essential.
 - Sample Respond Format:
   > Hi!
 I have checked the sli.do record for you, and it seemed like you were missing Question X, leading to ?/? questions answered.
 Note that you need to answer at least 75% of the questions to get the credit.
 Please make sure that you click submit for every question, and then later actions such as changing answers should not affect the existence of your answers.
 But no worries since you have 6 lectures to drop throughout the quarter.
 Hope this helps!!